nus-cs2113-AY2425S1/ip/README.md

 Example: `find BOOKS`

+### `Bye`

+Function: Exit the chatbot

+Format: `bye`

+Example: `bye`

 ## Acknowledgement

-This code is created in the CS2113 NUS course, with the assistance of ChatGPT in fixing code bugs and templates from the coure's Coursemology exercises.
+This code is created in the CS2113 NUS course, with the assistance of ChatGPT in fixing code bugs and the templates from the coure's Coursemology exercises.